sergiud/bibtex-spirit/doc/README.rst

 Reading entries
 ---------------

 Reading BibTeX bibliographies is easy.
-Just open an input stream and pass it to the ``read`` function together with a container of ``bibtex::BibTeXEntry`` objects as shown below.
+Simply pass an input stream to the ``read`` function together with a container of ``bibtex::BibTeXEntry`` objects as shown below.
 After the call the container will contain all the entries that have been successfully read.

 .. code-block:: c++